hpc-uk/build-instructions/utils/vmd/build_vmd_1.9.3_archer2_gcc10.md

 export TCLLIB=-L/work/y07/shared/utils/tcl/8.5.0-gcc10/lib
 ```

-Edit the following line to the LINUXAMD64 section in the ``Make-arch`` file.
+Add the following line to the LINUXAMD64 section in the ``Make-arch`` file.
 ```bash
 ...
 LINUXAMD64: